Restore Function & Esthetics with Dental Implants in Portland, OR

 Dentures can replace some or all missing teeth.
 Depending on your personal needs, there are different types to choose from.

-- Traditional Complete Dentures – This type of denture replaces all of the upper and/or lower teeth.
+These replace all upper and/or lower teeth.
 They are held in place by the natural anatomy of the mouth.

-- Partial Dentures – Partial dentures are constructed of replacement teeth attached to pink or gum-colored plastic bases connected by a metal framework.
-Your natural teeth or dental implants are used as stable supports for removable partial dentures.
+Constructed of replacement teeth, partial dentures are attached to pink or gum-colored plastic bases connected by a metal framework.
+Your natural teeth or dental implants provide support for removable partial dentures.

 The alignment of your jaw will slowly change as the bone and gum ridges shrink due to teeth extraction.
-All types of dentures will experience wear over time and will need to be replaced or relined in order to maintain proper function and jaw alignment.
-Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for any changes or potential pathology.
+All types of dentures experience wear over time and need replacing or relined to maintain proper function and jaw alignment.
+Regular dental examinations are still important for the denture wearer so the dentist can check oral tissues for any changes or potential pathology.

 FAQ About Dental Implants in Portland

 Am I a Good Candidate for Dental Implants?